abhi9-hash/Crypto-Bequest-Keeper/README.md

         * <b>nominee3</b> - Nominee with whom user wants to share his secret message
    * utils.js - This file contains middlewares for user authentication and generating jwt token

+# Features
+   * User authentication using JWT
+   * Encrypting user data using CryptoJS AES aLgorithm
+   * Decryption using reverse AES
+   * RestAPIs using Node/Express and MongoDB
+   * Periodic mail sending functionality using Nodemailer and SMTP